What is pulse rate?

 Common pulse points include the wrist (radial artery) towards the thumb side (see below) and the neck (carotid artery).

 It is often easiest to use two to three fingertips (index, middle and fourth fingers) and applying light pressure at the site to feel the pulse.
+Avoid using the thumb, since this has a pulse of its own.

 3. Count the beats:

 Using a timer or watch, count the number of beats you feel within a 60-second interval.
-Alternatively, count for 15 seconds and multiply by 4 to get your beats per minute.

 4. Ensure proper technique: